bradford-smith94/vim-autolist/README.md

 ##Issues

-`:AutolistIndent` and `:AutolistBackspace` may have unintended results.

-Also it needs support for more list markers, only two styles are valid right now:
+Needs support for more list markers, only two styles are valid right now:

 '`1. `' for numbered, and '`- `' for unordered.